NG-Joseph/Employee-Form/README.md

 # Employee-Form
-Simple HTML form using Flask with SQL database support.
+Simple HTML form using Flask with PostgreSQL

   PREREQUISITES: